-Greg founded Exeter International in 1992, soon after the collapse of the Iron Curtain, establishing himself early on as a leader in high-end, hassle-free, independent travel to Russia and Eastern Europe.
-Today he has offices in Kiev, Moscow, St. Petersburg, Prague, and London.
-He and his team troubleshoot everything for you—they even prebook all museum visits so you can skip the lines—and negotiate upgrades and other perks at the best hotels in the country.
-Thanks to Greg’s extensive connections on the ground and friends in high places, he can also get you inside Russia’s most exclusive venues that are off-limits to the general public.
-Think the Grand Kremlin Palace, where Russia’s president entertains visiting heads of state, and the Hermitage’s storerooms, which contain four-fifths of the museum’s possessions, including not-to-be-missed imperial carriages and Romanov treasures.
-Greg was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.
+Soon after the collapse of the Iron Curtain, Greg established himself as a leader in high-end, hassle-free travel to Eastern Europe, especially the former Soviet republics.
+He and his team troubleshoot everything for you.
+They pre-book all visits to museums, palaces, and other landmarks so that you can skip the lines, and they negotiate upgrades and other perks at the most charming and atmospheric hotels.
+Thanks to Greg’s extensive connections on the ground and friends in high places, he can also get you inside the most exclusive venues that are off-limits to the general public.

 Where to Stay and Eat

 The Rocco Forte Hotel Astoria has been a part of St. Petersburg’s history for more than 100 years.
 Book one of the Deluxe Junior Suites, all of which have views of the enormous, gold-domed St. Isaac’s Cathedral.
 At certain times of the year, Greg can arrange to get clients a fourth night free, and can sometimes even get a complimentary upgrade to the Junior Suite from a lower-category room.